-The first step in determining whether the permissions system provides users with effective control is understanding which permissions are actually granted when a given authorization message is displayed.
+The first step in determining whether the permissions system provides users with effective control is understanding which permissions are actually being granted when a given authorization message is displayed.
 Facebook Connect's process of a site requesting permissions from a user can be broken down into three steps:

-- During login flow, relying parties request a set of permissions from the Facebook Connect API.
+- 1. During login flow, relying parties request a set of permissions from the Facebook Connect API.
 We'll call this set the requested permissions. - 2.
 Facebook receives the requested permissions and translates them into a set of permissions for approval which we'll call the granted permissions. - 3.
-Facebook translates the the granted permissions into a dialogue presented to the user for approval.
-We'll call this text the displayed permissions.
+Facebook translates the the granted permissions into a dialog presented to the user for approval.
+We'll call the text the displayed permissions.

-Ideally, these three sets of permissions would be semantically identical and the text shown to the user would clearly represent them.
-In this section we'll explore the difference between the requested and granted permissions; we'll compare displayed and granted permissions in Section 3.
+Ideally, these three sets of permissions would be identical and the text shown to the user would clearly represent them.
+In this section we'll explore the difference between the requested and granted permissions; we'll discuss the relation of the displayed to granted permissions in Section 3.